Favorite reads and watches of 2023, so far

 The release date is not set yet, but it’s expected to be at the end of the year around the start of winter, fitting for the snowy bleak story.

-Please check out the books, movies and shows mentioned above at your local library.
+Check out the books, movies and shows mentioned above at your local library.
 For further information on the Highlands County libraries and the titles above, visit us at www.myhlc.org to browse the library catalog, see upcoming library announcements, and register to receive our monthly newsletter directly to your inbox.
-Please feel free to follow the Highlands County Board of County Commissioners on Facebook for more info as well.
+Feel free to follow the Highlands County Board of County Commissioners on Facebook for more info as well.